Advertiser Disclosure

 • Consider An Equipment Loan: If you can’t afford to purchase POS equipment outright, you may be able to finance your system, either from your POS company directly or using a third-party equipment loan.
 Some POS companies offer 0% equipment financing, which is ideal.
 You should avoid leasing your POS hardware (think of it as renting the hardware rather than making payments on it to own it eventually), as you will almost always end up overpaying for your equipment.

-Which Drive-Thru System Is Right For Your Business?
+Which Drive-Thru Ordering System Is Right For Your Business?

 The best drive-thru system for your restaurant offers multiple ways for customers to order, will accommodate the physical space of your restaurant, and fits your budget.

-Some restaurants, such as fast casual and sit-down restaurants that want to offer drive-thru or curbside ordering features, will need a restaurant POS such as Toast that works well for indoor and curbside servers.
-Other restaurants may focus solely on quick-serve orders and should use a POS system that’s designed to handle a lot of tickets and check for accuracy, like MYR POS.
+Some restaurants, such as fast casual and sit-down restaurants that want to offer drive-thru or curbside ordering features, will need a restaurant that works well for indoor and curbside servers.
+Other restaurants may focus solely on quick-serve orders and should use a POS system that’s designed to handle a lot of tickets and check for accuracy.

-Restaurants that can add a physical drive-thru lane should choose a POS such as Revel, which integrates with hardware such as intercom systems and car sensors.
-Smaller restaurants may not need this kind of equipment and can use a more flexible system like talech or Lavu.
+Restaurants that want to add a physical drive-thru lane for cars should choose a POS that integrates with hardware such as intercom systems and car sensors.

-If none of these options seems to fit your restaurant’s needs, or you just want to research more restaurant POS options, read our post on the best restaurant POS systems.
+If none of these options seems to fit your restaurant’s needs, or you just want to research more POS options, check out the rest of our best restaurant POS systems.

 How much does a drive-thru ordering system cost?

-A drive-thru ordering system costs between $99+/month and hundreds of dollars per month, depending on how your customers order and what hardware you want to add to your system.
+A drive-thru ordering system costs between $0 and hundreds of dollars per month, depending on how your customers order and what hardware you want to add to your system.

 Nicolette Kier